-Operator Effect Example

-AND Returns only documents budget and deficit

-711115 containing both terms. budget and deficit

-Returns documents

-OR containing either term. ship or vessel or

-OK Often used with boat

-synonyms.

-Returns documents

-containing the first term

-NOT but excludes any apple not fruit

-documents that also

-contain the second.

-Returns documents with sanction /s frivolous

-/s both terms in the same

-sentence.
-Hivolous

-Returns documents with

-/p both terms in the same custody /p child

-paragraph.

-Returns only documents

-(( )) that contain the entire "attorney of record"

-phrase found within the attorney of record

-quotes.

-Root expander; will acqui!

-! return documents Finds acquire,

-· containing any variation acquisition,

-of a root word. acquiring, etc.

-Universal character; the computer will treat the as all letters.
-Useful if looking at

-alternate spellings,

-e.g. defene if

-· looking at both

-English and

-American cases.
+Operator Effect Example AND Returns only documents containing both terms. budget and deficit OR Returns documents containing either term.
+Often used with synonyms. ship or vessel or boat NOT Returns documents containing the first term but excludes any documents that also contain the second. apple not fruit /s Returns documents with both terms in the same sentence. sanction /s frivolous /p Returns documents with both terms in the same paragraph. custody /p child " " Returns only documents that contain the entire phrase found within the quotes. "attorney of record" !
+Root expander; will return documents containing any variation of a root word. acqui!
+Finds acquire, acquisition, acquiring, etc. Universal character; the computer will treat the as all letters.
+Useful if looking at alternate spellings, e.g. defene if looking at both English and American cases.